katabex/katabex/content/posts/blogging_with_emacs_orgmode_and_hugo.md

 draft = false
 +++

-I have recently updated this site from just being a simple about page written in plain html and CSS to a statically generated site.
+I have recently updated this site from just being a simple about page written in plain `html` and `CSS` to a statically generated site that allows me to post more often without a need to edit the code.

 Finding a work flow that works seamlessly is always a challenging task.
-My only starting assumption was that I want to write using familiar Emacs Org-mode environment and post with as little hassle as possible focusing on the content and not on the mechanics of running the website.
+Blogging is no exception, there are endless options that may be considered.
+Fortunately my options quickly narrowed down as my starting assumption was that I want to write using familiar Emacs Org-mode environment.

 After investigating a number of setups I have settled on using [Hugo](<https://gohugo.io/>) static site generator combined with [ox-hugo](<https://ox-hugo.scripter.co/>) Org-mode exporter package.
 This setup allows me to convert Org-mode formated text file containing all my posts to a number of Markdown files that are formated in a way that can be used by Hugo to generate the site automatically.
 The only additional manual step required is to push the site to GitHub when ready.